darlliu/rtablelite/README.md

 r.loadf("./myfile")
 print r.head
 #this shows the header as a list of column labels
-#assume this gives "["Col1","Col2"] with 3 rows each
+#assume this gives "["Col1","Col2"] and the table has 3 rows each column

 col2s=r%"Col2" #get all values from column with label "Col2"